asutherland/glodastrophe/README.md

 ## What?

 glodastrophe is an experimental desktop (and maybe tablet) UI for the gaia email client backend.
+It's coming out of mothballs to be a Phabricator review queue tool, maybe.

-Its name is an attempt at a clever reference that will not actually seem clever if you understand it.
+Its name was an attempt at a clever reference that will not actually seem clever if you understand it.
 My apologies if you understand it.

 ## Why?

 User agency in messaging/communication is important.
 In many ways open source is doing well here, but in many ways it is not.

+But most important is me better understanding what's up with my Phabricator reviews.

 ### Brief Comparisons with other Open Source Projects

-Nylas N1 is probably the most promising open source client at this time.
-It's a desktop app developed in JS/HTML/CSS with offline capabilities.
-It seems to be well engineered and actively developed by a serious full-time team, which is fantastic.
-The fundamental issue is that it is architected to require an intermediary Python server that you either need to run or trust someone else to run for you (and either pay for that or "be the product", as they say).
-You can't just point it at the IMAP server you already run for yourself or trust others to run for you and call it a day.
-This is a significant architectural decision with a variety of cost, complexity, and privacy ramifications.
-Which may or may not bother you.

-Mailpile likewise has the issue of introducing an intermediary Python server but is then a pure webmail UI without the offline capabilities of N1.

-The choice for a Python intermediary server is not crazy.
-Mail clients and mail protocols are hard and there are great python libraries out there, whereas the JS mail protocol ecosystem is somewhat more recent.
-The Mozilla Messaging experimental "raindrop" mail client many years ago also used Python for this reason too.
-And there were upsides despite the additional server overhead, etc.

-The gaia mail backend was explicitly designed to run on Firefox OS phone devices with existing mail servers and no provision for additional server intermediaries.
-While the no-extra-servers constraint was in some ways forced, it was also done with the belief that the best way to improve servers is to work with existing open source mail servers like Dovecot and Cyrus instead of creating a new intermediary server.
-Especially since servers like Dovecot and Cyrus are already able to run at affordable scale.
-Fastmail's efforts to introduce conversations support in Cyrus and establish the JMAP protocol and implement it in Cyrus is arguably a validation of this hope.
+There was previously some mention of Nylas N1 and Mailpile here, but Nylas seems to have now been abandoned and forked to Mailspring with a closed source (but local) C++ sync engine and Mailpile is perhaps hibernating?

+Although the backend supports POP3 and IMAP, any email support going forward will probably be limited to JMAP with the POP3 and IMAP support ripped out because JMAP is good and IMAP is bad and POP3 is horrible.

+The main thing to know is that you should probably use something else.
+Probably Thunderbird!

+## How do I try and use it?

+It's going to be a webextension now, so probably wait for that.
+If you want to develop it, probably check out the docs at https://github.com/asutherland/tabdrome#developing because that's the existing setup I'm reusing.

+See DIRECTORIES.md to better understand what's going on with all these directories.

-## How do I use it / hack on it?
+## How did I previsouly use it / hack on it?

+**THE BELOW IS OUTDATED UNLESS TCPSOCKET SUPPORT COMES BACK**

 I'm in the process of finishing up an overhaul so we use the following emerging standard stack: